 Each FCR providing entity has to meet a number of technical requirements.
-The purpose of these technical requirements is to guarantee that the resources taking part in frequency control
+The purpose of these technical requirements is to guarantee that the resources taking part in frequency control:

-- have sufficient stationary and dynamic performance, and - do not destabilize the power system or cause any other type of problem in the system.
+- have sufficient stationary and dynamic performance, and - do not destabilise the power system.

-The requirements are the same irrespective of the providing entity, i.e. generating entities and load entities should be tested in a similar way to ensure the fulfilment of the performance and stability requirements, respectively.
+The requirements are the same irrespective of the providing entity, i.e. generating entities, load entities and energy storage should be tested in a similar way to ensure the fulfilment of the performance and stability requirements, respectively.